-If you have the symptoms of a breast infection, the team at Georgia Breast Care in Marietta and Woodstock, Georgia, is available to help.
+If you have the symptoms of a breast infection, the team at Georgia Breast Care in Woodstock, Georgia, is available to help.
 Breast infections can be painful and distressing, but very often you can find relief from your discomfort with expert help from Georgia Breast Care’s breast health specialists.
 Call today to schedule a consultation or book an appointment using the online tool.

 If harmful bacteria get into your breast, they can cause a breast infection.
 Breast infections typically produce inflammation, which is your body’s response to an infection.
 Breast inflammation is known as mastitis.